-The gold cords will be available for purchase ($12) at the University Bookstore on North Campus beginning March 7.
-Students must present UB ID at time of purchase.
+The gold cords will be available for purchase ($12) at the University Bookstore on North Campus beginning March 6.
+Students must present their UB ID at time of purchase.

 Candidates for graduation are also encouraged to wear on their robes any insignia, emblems or pins signifying membership in honorary societies or academic organizations, or special honors received for academic or extracurricular activities.

-All students must arrive no later than 12 p.m. to begin assembling in the robing room.
-Signs will be posted in Center for the Arts to direct students to the Drama Theatre (robing room for students).
+All students must arrive no later than 12 p.m. to begin assembling in the student robing room.
+Signage in the Center for the Arts will help direct students to the student robing room.